yunliUNC/HPRep/README.md

 * chr_count - chromosome count for organism (19 or 22)
 * threads - number of theads available for processing

-***For users who have previously run the MAPS pipeline***: You can avoid the feather pre-processing steps by setting feather to 0.
+***For users who have previously run the MAPS pipeline***: You can avoid the <em>feather</em> pre-processing steps by setting feather to 0.
 You will then need to set the long_bedpe_dir and short_bed_dir fields to the directory or directories where these files are located.

-Upon completion there will be two key outputs:
+Upon completion there will be two key outputs for each dataset/sample:
 ```
 outdir/HPRep_output/dataset_name_date/dataset_name.resolution.anchors.txt
 outdir/HPRep_output/dataset_name_date/dataset_name.resolution.normalized.txt